Fock-Goncharov dual cluster varieties and Gross-Siebert mirrors: Introduction

 indexed by a finite set $I$.
 Following \cite{GHK}, we refer to the data of a blow-up map as in \eqref{Eq: blow up}, or equivalently to the data of the pair $(X_{\Sigma},H)$, as a \emph{toric model} for $(X,D)$.

-Mark Gross and the first author, in their paper \emph{The Higher Dimensional Tropical Vertex} (HDTV) \cite{HDTV}, showed that for log Calabi--Yau pairs $(X,D)$ obtained from blow-ups of toric varieties as in \eqref{Eq: blow up}-\eqref{Eq: hypersurfaces H}, referred to as \emph{HDTV log Calabi--Yau pairs} in the present paper, there is an explicit algorithm for counting all $\AA^1$-curves in $(X,D)$.
-More precisely, they gave a combinatorial construction of a scattering diagram $\foD_{(X_{\Sigma},H)}$, referred to as the \emph{HDTV scattering diagram} and reviewed in \S\ref{Sec: HDTV review}, and they proved that the canonical scattering diagram $\foD_{(X,D)}$, which encodes the enumerative geometric information of $\AA^1$-curves, can be reconstructed from $\foD_{(X_{\Sigma},H)}$ \cite[Theorem 1.2]{HDTV}.
+Mark Gross and the first author, in their paper \emph{The Higher Dimensional Tropical Vertex} (HDTV) \cite{HDTV}, showed that for log Calabi--Yau pairs $(X,D)$ obtained from blow-ups of toric varieties as in \eqref{Eq: blow up}-\eqref{Eq: hypersurfaces H}, referred to as \emph{HDTV log Calabi--Yau pairs} in the present paper, there is an explicit algorithm computing the canonical scattering diagram for $(X,D)$.
+More precisely, they gave a combinatorial construction of a scattering diagram $\foD_{(X_{\Sigma},H)}$, referred to as the \emph{HDTV scattering diagram} and reviewed in \S\ref{Sec: HDTV review}, and they proved that the canonical scattering diagram $\foD_{(X,D)}$, which encodes the enumerative geometric information of punctured log Gromov--Witten invariants, can be reconstructed from $\foD_{(X_{\Sigma},H)}$ \cite[Theorem 1.2]{HDTV}.
 Using the HDTV scattering diagram, the first author provided the first explicit equations for mirrors to higher dimensional log Calabi--Yau varieties \cite{arguz2021heart}.
 We investigate HDTV log Calabi--Yau pairs further in this paper.